 Solo shows have been at Grosvenor Street Art Space, London (2013), the National Centre For Atmospheric Research in Boulder Colorado (2012-13), and The Lookout (Caroline Wiseman Modern & Contemporary) (2014) He has also exhibited with: Zeitgeist Arts Projects, Charlie Dutton Gallery, Caroline Wiseman Modern & Contemporary, London Art Fair, 20/21 British Art Fair, Standpoint Gallery and Collyer Bristow Gallery.
 His works are in private collections in the USA, UK, Japan, France and Germany.

 Has created a number of album covers, including Paul Weller 22 Dreams (2008), and Kevin Ayers, The Unfairground (2007), which Shepard also co-produced.
-He has also filmed and directed a number of music videos including for Kevin Ayers, The Go-Betweens, and Bandante (George Vjestica - Nick Cave and the Bad Seeds).
+He has also created a number of music videos usually working with super8 film including for Kevin Ayers, The Go-Betweens, Terry Edwards and Bandante (George Vjestica - Nick Cave and the Bad Seeds).

 Set-up and curated the experimental music label, underground sounds (1996- 2000). underground sounds set about to challenge the recording industry model at the time by releasing sample based music on limited edition vinyl whilst making the label's catalogue freely available as mp3 downloads from the underground sounds website.